okadash/chrootkit/README.md

 The command `chrootkit` has two aliases: `addlib` and `podify`.

 `addlib` is a simple library bundler for commands.
-If you specified command as arguments, `addlib` copies these command binary in PATH and the libraries which these commands are dependent on.
-The last argument is parsed as a destination chroot directory.
+If you supplied commands as arguments, `addlib` copies these command binaries from your PATH and the libraries which these commands are dependent on.
+The last argument is parsed as a destination chroot directory. commands can be specified with command name or full path to the executable.

 ```
 $ addlib bc some_chrootdir